Sip & Savor: 20+ Delicious Cantonese Words For Coffee

 Coffee – Kāfēi (咖啡)

-The term “kafei” is the Cantonese word for a bog-standard hot coffee, borrowed directly from Mandarin and dropped into Cantonese.
+The term kafei is the Cantonese word for a bog-standard hot coffee, borrowed directly from Mandarin and dropped into Cantonese.
 It’s a catch-all word that encompasses all things coffee-related.
-If you drink coffee and walk into a cafe in Hong Kong and simply say “kafei,” you’ll get exactly what it says on the coffee pot.
+If you drink coffee and walk into a cafe in Hong Kong and simply say kafei, you’ll get exactly what it says on the coffee pot.

 Mandarin Duck – Yuānyāng (鴛鴦)

 A drink that originated in Hong Kong that is a blend of coffee and black tea with a healthy dose of sugar and milk.
 Each vendor has his own special way of creating the concoction, but if you were to ask the Hong Kong government’s Leisure and Cultural Services Department, they would tell you the beverage consists of three parts brewed coffee added to seven parts Hong Kong-style milk tea.
-The name Yuanyang comes from the Chinese for Mandarin duck.
-These ducks are a symbol of love in Chinese culture, but the male and female look quite different to one another and this is why the word is used as the name for this unlikely blend of flavors.

 Cantonese words for Coffee